-The capital city – Chennai, witnesses a season of frantic dance, drama and musical(Carnatic) shows and concerts which render a festive look to this cultural capital.
+The city of Chennai, witnesses a season of frantic dance, drama and musical(Carnatic) shows and concerts that render a festive look to this cultural capital.
 Thus, the name ‘Maargazhi Festival’.

-The modern version of Maargazhi festival was actually started to showcase the cultural richness of India and to revolt against the imposition of Christian festivals.
+The modern version of Maargazhi festival was actually started to showcase the cultural richness of India and to revolt against the imposition of Christian festivals of the colonists.
 As time passed, the festival became synonymous with Madras Music Season/December Season.

 Apart from Chennai, the Maargazhi season sees a heightened spiritual pursuit in temples across the whole of Tamil Nadu as it is considered an auspicious month to please the Almighty and serve the Gods and Goddesses with a sense of devotion.
 The temples hold special poojas, there are village fairs and in some temple towns like Suchindrum in Kanniyakumari district, there is a Temple Car/Chariot festival that is conducted.